chrisnajman/shopping-cart-modules-async/README.md

 # Shopping Cart

+I built this following a tutorial (see _Source_, below).
+My only contribution was to strip out the node modules bundling code, replacing it with `async await` to fetch `items.json`.

+## Features

 - Cart persists over multiple pages (using session storage)
 - Running total given.
 - Items can be removed from the cart.